 Next, you want to have a copy of your proposed solutions that you drafted up at the beginning of the interview process.
 If you're not familiar, I break down exactly what that is and why it's helpful (for avoiding online application portals, for crushing the interview process and for negotiation) in my post How To Get A Job Anywhere With No Connections.

-“[Name], thanks so much for the information around the position.
+Thanks so much for the information around the position.
 I really appreciate it!
 I mentioned that I did some research and I wanted to share what I found.
 From ~25 submissions, the average salary for this position appears to be $XXX,XXX.
 Additionally, the lowest salary in the range is $YYY,YYY however almost 70% of the salaries are at least $30,000 higher.
-I am curious as to why this salary is much lower than the average that you are paying other people for this position.
+I am curious as to why…

 Now, a little voice in the back of your head may be saying “but what if they take my offer away!”

 This is all part of the negotiation process.
 If you don't ask for it, nobody will give it to you.
 I have never, ever heard of anyone being rejected from a job because they tried to negotiate their salary.

 The worst case scenario is that they come back and tell you that they absolutely cannot budge.
 In that case, the decision becomes fairly black and white.